-The emergency controller is the sole person in charge of an emergency situation, to whom all other emergency team members report.
+The emergency controller is the sole area person in charge of an emergency situation, to whom all other emergency team members report.
 The controller's main duties are:

-- On receiving a serious incident report, assesses whether the situation calls for deployment of the emergency team to the scene of incident. - Informs key management personnel and company spokesperson of current situation and reports periodically if the situation escalates. - Decides whether the situation calls for assistance from public emergency services such as the fire brigade, highway police, ambulance and transport safety centre.
+- On receiving a serious incident report, assesses whether the situation calls for deployment of the emergency team to the scene of incident. - Informs key management personnel and company spokesperson of current situation and reports periodically if the situation escalates. - Decides whether the situation calls for involvement from public emergency services such as the fire brigade, highway police, ambulance and transport safety centre.
 If it does, gives the order to the emergency co-ordinator to make contact. - Goes to the scene of the incident, identifies himself/herself as the emergency controller, and sets up an "Emergency Control Centre" (at a safe distance and up wind from the incident scene). - Assesses the situation with the emergency team leader.
-If needed, the emergency team leader orders the emergency team into action. - Instructs public emergency team on what assistance is required from them.
-Public services must be briefed on the hazards associated with the transported gas or chemical. - Handles the media if the company spokesperson is not at the scene. - Once the emergency situation has been dealt with and is under control, makes the announcement ending the emergency. - Ensures a proper clean up operation is done and that the area is safely and environmentally stable to return to normal. - · Gathers data for full incident investigation.
+If needed, the emergency team leader orders the emergency team into action.

+- Brief public services on the hazards associated with the transported / delivered gas or chemical. - Handles the media if the company spokesperson is not at the scene. - Once the emergency situation has been dealt with and is under control, makes the announcement ending the emergency. - Ensures a proper clean-up operation is done and that the area is safely and environmentally stable to return to normal. - Gathers data for full incident investigation.